 Because VoltDB is an in-memory database, proper memory management is vital to the effective operation of VoltDB databases.
-Two important aspects of memory management are:
+Three important aspects of memory management are:

 The following sections explain how best to configure these features for optimal performance of VoltDB.